- Is your drafting chair hurting your back?

 - Features an adjustable armrest and breathable mesh-nylon padding.

-- Supports up to 250lbs.
+- Supports up to 250 lbs.

-- Armrests can use softer material.
+- Armrests can use a softer material for long periods.

-#2 Best value drafting chair with armrests
+#2 Finest value drafting chair with arms

 Flash furniture BL-X-5M-D-GG 250 lbs, leather seat, padded flip-up arm, drafting chair

-- Features an adjustable foot ring.
+- Features an adjustable footring.

 - Padded flip-up armrests.